 - Squirting the dog or puppy with water

-- Physically blocking the dog or kneeing the dog
+- Physically blocking the dog (“body block”) or lifting up a knee

 - Using a training tool such as an e-collar

-I know some trainers will tell you never to tell a dog or puppy “no.” We’ve gone too far with the “positive only” idea.
+I know some trainers will tell you never to tell a dog or puppy “no.” I think that is silly.

 Oh the horror!
 Call PETA!